How to Handle the Weird Stuff: Appraisal Methods from an Experienced Florida Appraiser

 My comments: This crazee housing market makes me nervous, of course.
 I remember the bad market downturns over the past 45 years I have been appraising.

-I see two categories: those who have good income and those who do not.
-Fortunately, appraisers have good income.
+I see two categories: those who have a good income and those who do not.
+Fortunately, appraisers have a good income.